electrickery/PX-4_OSRM_code/README.md

 In the derived directory are programs which are based on the OSRM code, but modified in some way.

 Scans of the OSRM can be found here: https://electrickery.nl/comp/px4/doc/.
 These scans do not contain OCRed text, only images.

+The intention here is to have ASCII versions of the programs (BASIC and Z80 assembler) ready to run or to assemble and run.

+There is no licence here, as the code is created by Epson.
+The PX-4 Operating System Reference Manual is published in 1985.
+Publication numner Y20699101600.